Kano analysis techniques made simple

 You've run a Kano survey and you've got all the responses from your participants.
 But now what - how should you analyse them?

-Start here for a primer on how the Kano model technique works, then continue below for more detail on Kano analysis - how the different analysis approaches actually work, how to apply them, why they're different, pros and cons etc.
+Below you'll find detail of three types of Kano analysis - how the different approaches actually work, how to apply them, why they're different, pros and cons etc.

-This article is quite technical, but hopefully simple enough that you can understand how you can apply the different techniques to interpret what the results tell you about customer satisfaction.
+This article is quite technical, but hopefully simple enough that you can understand how you can apply the different techniques to interpret what your results tell you about customer satisfaction.

 Method #1: Categorisation analysis (simple)

-In a nutshell, every response to a feature is categorised and then we look for the most common category across all the responses (ie. the modal average).
+In a nutshell, every response to a feature is categorised according to the rules of Kano, and then we look for the most common category across all the responses (ie. the modal average).
 That becomes the primary category for that feature.

 Here's an example.